CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_installing_configuring_fireworks.md

 ## Configuring FireWorks

-Once you have your MongoDB credentials and your FireWorks enviroment created, you can configure your FireWorks LaunchPad.
+Once you have your MongoDB credentials and your FireWorks environment created, you can configure your FireWorks LaunchPad.
 Note you will need to enter the hostname of your database, the port number of your database, the name of your database, and your admin password.